syleeheal/AERO-GNN/README.md

 ## Run Code
 The code will run 100 trials of node classification on the designated dataset.
 The results for every trial will be printed every trial.
+The codes are saved in shell files in ./run folder.
-### Running Cora
+### Example: Running Cora
 ```bash
 python ./AERO-GNN/main.py --model aero --dataset chameleon --iterations 32 --dr 0.0001 --dr-prop 0.0001 --dropout 0.7 --add-dropout 0 --lambd 1.0 --num-layers 2
 ```